 LARA PARMIANI, Artistic Director, Producer

-Lara founded LegalAliens in 2007.
-Totally bilingual (English/Italian) she studied Dramaturgy at Univesity of Milan , and acting first at Accademia De’ Filodrammatici and then at Guildhall, in London.
-Her theatre credits include the physical theatre piece Sette a Tebe based on Eschilus (Laboratorio Teatro Settimo), Madama Flora (Teatro Filodrammatici), Le Mosche (Cosmo), God of Vengeance (Pentameters, London), The King and I (BAC), Mad House (Old Red Lion), A Midsummer Night’s dream (Theatre in the Park), Poprygunia (Greenwich Playhouse), Romeo and Juliet (Leicester Square theatre), In the temple of Dorian (Cafe’ Royal), World’s Wife (Prague Fringe), Knitting Pattern (Walthamstow Festival).
-With LegalAliens she’s appeared in: Neither here nor there, The Return, Kill Hill, The ineluctability of chaos, Poker Face.
+Lara is LegalAliens’s founder and artistic director.
+Totally bilingual (English/Italian) she studied Dramaturgy at Univesity of Milan and acting first at Accademia De’ Filodrammatici (Milan) and then at Guildhall (London).
+Her theatre credits include the physical theatre piece Sette a Tebe by Aeschylus (Laboratorio Teatro Settimo), Madama Flora (Teatro Filodrammatici), Le Mosche (Cosmo), God of Vengeance (Pentameters, London), The King and I (BAC), Mad House (Old Red Lion), A Midsummer Night’s dream (Theatre in the Park), Poprygunia (Greenwich Playhouse), Romeo and Juliet (Leicester Square theatre), In the temple of Dorian (Cafe’ Royal), World’s Wife (Prague Fringe), Knitting Pattern (Walthamstow Festival).
+With LegalAliens she’s appeared in: Neither here nor there, The Return, Kill Hill, The ineluctability of chaos, Poker Face, Migrations Harbour Europe.

 Film/tv credits include Spectre, Berberian Sound Studio,Yours in solidarity, Tempo di mezzo, Delivery, Two voice invention, Nine days of hell, Ciao Ciao Mattina, Libriamoci, the BBC series He knew he was right and the pilot Hollow Bones.